MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-historical-sentiment-dashboard-supervisor.md

 5. Select **Apply**.

-Omnichannel insight reports and dashboards will refresh daily.
+Omnichannel insight reports and dashboards refresh daily.
 Now, publish the application in your organization.

 ### Step 5: Publish application within your organization

-You must share the configured application with your entire organization so the supervisors can view the **Omnichannel Insights** dashboards and reports with their own **Power BI Pro** accounts.
+You must share the configured application with your entire organization for supervisors to view the **Omnichannel Insights** dashboards and reports with their own **Power BI Pro** accounts.

 1. On the App workspace, select **Update app** to open the Update app wizard.